isomerpages/cris-nhic/_programmes/FAQs.md

 </td>
 <td rowspan="1" colspan="1">
 <p>This scheme, by NHIC invitation only, funds healthcare-related projects
-which have successfully completed I2D funding.</p>
+which have successfully completed I2D funding (or equivalent as deemed appropriate by NHIC).</p>
 </td>
 </tr>
 </tbody>